 What benefit has Baraclude shown during the studies?

-In patients with decompensated liver disease, there was a greater reduction in viral DNA with Baraclude than with adefovir dipivoxil.
+In adults with decompensated liver disease, there was a greater reduction in viral DNA with Baraclude than with adefovir dipivoxil.

 What is the risk associated with Baraclude?

 The most common side effects seen with Baraclude are headache (seen in 9% of patients), fatigue (tiredness, 6%), dizziness (4%) and nausea (feeling sick, 3%).
-For the full list of side effects reported with Baraclude, see the package leaflet.
+For the full list of side effects and restrictions with Baraclude, see the package leaflet.